-To make it easy for visitors, the immigration system will determine whether a person needs to the IVL when they apply for a visa or ETA application.
+To make it easy for visitors, the immigration system will determine whether a person needs to the IVL when they apply for a visa or NZeTA application.

 - New Zealand citizens and residents (including all resident visas)

-- People transiting New Zealand on a transit visa or transit ETA
+- People transiting New Zealand on a transit visa or transit NZeTA

 - Australian citizens and permanent residents